vdaas/vald/dockers/ci/base/README.md

 <!-- Get Started -->

-`vald-ci-container` is used for running workflow on GitHub Actions.
+`vald-ci-container` is used for running the workflow on GitHub Actions.

 ```yaml
 name: Name of workflow